blindfuzzy/LHF/README.md

 The results output includes nmap files...arachni files..nikto files..pretty much every fucking file from every scan the tools does can be found in this folder.

+###This tool is meant to be "modular" i.e. you can add a new tool in the Modules folder and then add it into the reconscan.py file and it will be included in the scan.

+####This tool will only scan a single IP at a time for the moment.
+I did this for testing purposes and because I am lazy.

-##FYI, it will look like it's not doing anything but it actually is...I have nothing in place such as a status bar.
+##FYI, it will look like it's not doing anything but it actually is...I have nothing in place such as a progress bar.

-###PS...I hate markdown! >;o